Fraternity and Sorority Life Staff

 Devin Wimberly, Coordinator

 Devin is an alumna of the University of Arizona where she received a Bachelor of Arts degree in Political Science.
 She felt such support and connection through her Panhellenic experience that she decided to pursue a Master of Arts degree in Higher Education Leadership.
 While completing her Masters degree at the University of San Diego, Devin worked as the Interfraternity Council Advisor.
 She also advised 4 chapters and aided in the establishment of 2 new fraternities and 1 sorority on campus.
-Devin started as the Panhellenic Advisor in 2015 and has loved her experience working with a community that is as high achieving, polished, and values-centered as the Panhellenic women are here at TCU.
+Devin started working at TCU in 2015 and has loved her experience working with a community that is as high achieving, polished, and values-centered as the TCU Fraternity and Sorority.
 Devin prides herself on being an available resource for our students offering holistic support for their college and sorority experience.
 She is a true believer in the fraternity and sorority experience and is a vigilant advocate for the power it has to build better men and women.
 Devin is absolutely thrilled to serve as the advisor to the NPHC and Panhellenic Councils.
 She also helps oversee Fraternity and Sorority housing initiatives including the Chapter Resident Assistant (CRA) model.

 Amy Schroer, Administrative Program Specialist